mlaradji/crypto-server/README.md

 # crypto-server
 This repo contains scripts for automatic set-up of an Ubuntu server for running daemons for several cryptocurrencies.

+# What it does
+This script is meant to be run in shell through "./install_crypto_server" (Note that this file is being worked on and will be uploaded shortly.).
+It will create three hidden folders in the home folder: .crypto, .cryptoapps, and .cryptoscripts.
+In .crypto, the blockchains will be stored, with one (hidden) folder per cryptocurrency.
+In .cryptoapps, the repositories will be cloned and built, and so it will contain the daemon binaries.
+In .cryptoscripts, all of the scripts in this repo will be copied there, including the script runcryptoapps which can be used to run all of the daemons.
+Currently, all daemons, with the exception of Ethereum, will run in the background.

 # Supported cryptocurrencies
 Currently supported cryptocurrencies are: